Black Velvet (song)

 "Black Velvet" is a song written by Canadian songwriters Christopher Ward and David Tyson and recorded by Canadian singer-songwriter Alannah Myles.
 It was released in July 1989 as the second single from Myles' first studio album, Alannah Myles (1989), by Atlantic Records.

-It became a number-one hit on the US Billboard Hot 100 and reached number one on the Billboard Album Rock Tracks chart, as well as number 10 in Myles' native Canada and number two on the UK Singles Chart.
-The power ballad also reached number one in Norway, Sweden, and Switzerland and was a major success in several other countries.
-It contains blues verses with a rock chorus.
+"Black Velvet" became a number-one hit on the US Billboard Hot 100 and reached number one on the Billboard Album Rock Tracks chart, as well as number 10 in Myles' native Canada.
+Outside North America, the song peaked at number two on the UK Singles Chart and reached number one in Norway, Sweden, and Switzerland, becoming a top-10 hit in 16 countries altogether.
 The accompanying music video was directed by Doug Freel and partially shot on Myles's family ranch.

 Myles won the 1991 Grammy for Best Female Rock Vocal Performance for the song and the 1990 Juno Award for Single of the Year.
 Since its release, the song has received substantial airplay, receiving a "Millionaire Award" from ASCAP in 2005 for more than four million radio plays.

 Background and writing

 The song is a paean to Elvis Presley.
-His voice was distinctive for the time and could be described as "black velvet".
-Co-writer Christopher Ward, who was Myles' then-boyfriend, was inspired on a bus full of Elvis fans riding to Memphis attending the 10th anniversary vigil (marking the ten year mark since Elvis's death) at Graceland, in the summer of 1987.
+Co-writer Christopher Ward, who was Myles' then-boyfriend, was inspired on a bus full of Elvis fans going to Memphis attending the 10th anniversary vigil (marking the ten year mark since Elvis's death) at Graceland, in the summer of 1987.
 Upon his return to Canada, he brought his idea to Myles and producer David Tyson, who wrote the chords for the bridge.
 The song was one of three in a demo Myles presented to Atlantic Records, which eventually got her signed to the label.

 Atlantic Records also gave the song to country artist Robin Lee to record.
 In the United States, Myles' version was released in December 1989, while Lee's version was released two months later in February 1990.
 This led to Myles being promoted by Atlantic on the pop and rock radio stations, and Lee on the country radio stations.

 Myles released a new version of the song on a digitally released Elvis tribute EP in August 2007 to commemorate the 30 years since his death.
 It was later included on her 2008 Black Velvet CD.

 The song is performed in the key of E minor, with a swinging tempo of 92 beats per minute in 6/8 time.
 Myles' lead vocals span from E_{3} to E_{5} in the song.